 04. Add details to your manga art

 The final step in learning how to draw manga characters is adding intricate details."Even the smallest details are in need of careful decorating," Petrovic advises.
 "When doing a pattern on the clothing, make sure the pattern follows the shape of the character's body."

 "And lastly, white outlines can make all the difference, by marking all the objects and parts of the character which are closest to the observer."

-For more information on manga, including tips and tricks, as well as full tutorials, check out our sister title Manga Artist.
+For more information on manga, including tips and tricks, as well as full tutorials, subscribe to our best-selling digital art magazine, ImagineFX.